Table of Contents

 The secondary chest wall muscles

 The secondary chest wall muscles correspond with the ventral shoulder and chest muscles.
-This is important to mention because it confuses many medical and physiotherapy students as muscle group assignation not play a decisive role while studying.
+This is important to mention because it confuses many medical and physical therapy students because muscle group assignments not play a decisive role while studying.
 Origin, insertion, innervation, and function should be labeled.
-The group of secondary chest wall muscles includes pectoralis major, pectoralis minor, and sternalis muscles.
+The group of secondary chest wall muscles includes the pectoralis major, the pectoralis minor, and the sternalis muscles.

-This large breast muscle consists of 2 main parts: clavicular, and sternocostal.
-Their joined innervation is carried out by the lateral and medial pectoral nerves (C5–Th1) and their joined insertion is at the lateral lip of intertubercular groove of the humerus.
+This large breast muscle consists of two main parts: clavicular and sternocostal.
+They are jointly innervated by the lateral and medial pectoral nerves (C5–Th1) and their joined insertion is at the lateral lip of intertubercular groove of the humerus.

-The origin of the clavicular part is from the medial half of the clavicle, while the sternocostal has its origin from the sternum and upper 6 rib cartilage.
+The origin of the clavicular part is from the medial half of the clavicle, while the sternocostal has its origin from the sternum and upper sixth rib cartilage.

 The pectoralis major muscle carries out adduction and internal rotation of the upper arm.
 Furthermore, the clavicular part, especially, ensures for anteversion of the arm.
 Additionally, the pectoralis major can move the shoulder girdle anteriorly, cranially, and caudally.